ctu-fee-group/Christofel/docs/libs/commandslib.md

 public async Task<Result> HandleManageAsync() { ... }
 ```

-will be used to check if user has permission for executing the given command.
+Checks if user has permission for executing the given command.
-Every parent node of a command is checked for permissions as well, so user has
+Every parent node of a command is checked for permissions as well, so users must
-to have all the permissions required.
-For example if a class `AdminCommands` has
+have all required permissions.
+For example, if a class `AdminCommands` has
-`[RequirePermission("admin")]`, and then a command has `RequirePermission("admin.manage")`,
+`[RequirePermission("admin")]`, and then a command has `[RequirePermission("admin.manage")]`,
-the user has to have both `admin` and `admin.manage` permissions.
+the user must have both `admin` and `admin.manage` permissions.

 **Permission Resolution Flow**:
-1. `RequirePermissionCondition` checks if user has required Christofel permission (there isn't a response to users who do not have permissions deliberately, to not let them be aware of valid commands)
+1. `RequirePermissionCondition` checks if user has required Christofel permission (users without permissions receive no response to avoid revealing valid commands)
 2. `ChristofelCommandPermissionResolver` queries the database for user/role assignments

 ### Validation Framework